 Cost: Adults $14, Seniors (55+) $10, Students $8 — Get tickets

-The 50th reunion marks a meaningful milestone for the Class of 1973!
+Let’s party like it’s 1999 with the Class of 1999!
 Reconnect and share memories with classmates from near and far over dinner and drinks.
-Tickets include dinner and cocktails.
+Tickets include appetizers, cocktails, and an invitation to attend the Homecoming Concert.

 Homecoming Concert